 Now let’s get down to business!

-Here is what you will need in order to make your sleep sack:
+Here are the supplies you will need in order to make your sleep sack:

 * Baby Sleep Sack PDF Pattern